 - Sharpens the skills of lay and clergy leaders for congregational development.

 - Strengthens the collegial relationships among the clergy of a diocese.

 - Deepens the trust and interconnection between and among the clergy, the lay leaders of congregations, and the bishop/bishop’s staff.

 Clergy in new incumbencies in the Diocese of Toronto meet monthly in their episcopal areas.
-These gatherings are led by trained Fresh Start facilitators and offer a collegial environment in which to examine transition issues in the new ministry.
+These gatherings are led by trained Fresh Start facilitators and offer a collegial environment in which to examine transition issues in the new ministry and to examine critical incidents in ministry brought by the participants.
 As stated in the appointment letter, it is an expectation that clergy participate in this important program.
 For more information, see the Clergy Fresh Start page.